With a rapid increase in the streaming industry, many tools have been introduced. Here, we have Twitch’s own Twitch

 - Click Save

-If you don’t see the webcam, you can either refresh the device or change it.
+If you don’t see the webcam, you can refresh the device or change it.
 To the right of Twitch Studio, you will see Device options when the webcam is selected.
 Click on Refresh Device to refresh it.

 If that does not work, click the “change” button and select the webcam you want to use.
 Click on done to close the window.

 Adding webcam filters

 Twitch Studio also offers webcam filters.
-The filter is specific to the webcam layer, so if you add another webcam layer, the filter won’t be applied to that one.
+The filter is specific to the webcam layer, so if you add another layer, the filter won’t be applied to that one.
 To add a camera filter, follow the steps:

 - Click the webcam layer

-- Click on the Change button in the Device settings
+- Click the Change button in the Device settings

-- Click on the side arrows to browse and choose filters
+- Click the side arrows to browse and choose filters

 Twitch Studio supports recording the scene without streaming it on Twitch.
 Before recording, you must check the Stream Quality settings, as Twitch Studio uses the same settings for recording.

 Under settings, click on Stream Quality.
 The option you should look at is Preset.
 If not 1080p60, click on the dropdown and select this option.
 This will ensure that the resolution and frame rate are the highest.

 By default, Twitch Studio videos are saved in the C:\Users\user\Videos\Twitch, but you can change the folder under the Recording settings of the software.